jpulakka/nordpool_diff/README.md

 upcoming hours more than the farther away "tail" hours.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

-### Normalize
+#### Normalize
+This parameter is only relevant if you are using `filter_type: rectangle` or `filter_type: triangle`, and is highly recommended to be used if you are thresholding on anything else than 0.
+In that case you should use a `filter_length` of 10 or more, for it to work well.

-With linear filters `filter_type: triangle` and `filter_type: rectangle`, magnitude of output is proportional to magnitude of input = price (variations) of electricity.
-Between 2021-2022, that has increased tenfold, so the characteristic output magnitude of the filter has also increased tenfold.
-That causes problems in proportional controllers; if a heater target used to be adjusted roughly +-2 deg C, it's not reasonable for that to become +-20 deg C, no matter how the electricity prices evolve.
+`filter_type: rectangle` or `filter_type: triangle` have a magnitude of output that is proportional to the magnitude of the input, being the price (variations) of electricity.
+Between 2021-2022, that increased tenfold, so the characteristic output of the filter also increased tenfold.
+That caused problems in proportional controllers; if a heater target used to be adjusted roughly +-2 deg C, it's not reasonable for that to become +-20 deg C, no matter how the electricity prices evolve.

 To compensate for that, `normalize` was introduced.
 Options include: